Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: One Fixed Orientation

-\begin{theorem} Given a set $S$ of $n$ points in the plane and an orientation $\theta$, we can find a pair of slabs such that one of them has orientation $\theta$ and their union covers $S$ while minimizing the maximum of their widths in $O(n\log n)$ time. \end{theorem}
+\begin{restatable}{theorem}{onefixed} Given a set $S$ of $n$ points in the plane and an orientation $\theta$, we can find a pair of slabs such that one of them has orientation $\theta$ and their union covers $S$ while minimizing the maximum of their widths in $O(n\log n)$ time. \end{restatable}